szeller/whatsontv/docs/development/streaming-services-and-cli-tests-plan.md

 This document outlines the development plan for addressing two related issues:
 - **Issue #45**: Fix network filtering for streaming services like Prime Video
 - **Issue #50**: Implement Integration Tests for CLI
+- **Issue #52**: Standardize test fixtures and mock data

-By addressing these issues together, we can ensure that the streaming services support is properly tested through the CLI integration tests.
+By addressing these issues together, we can ensure that the streaming services support is properly tested through the CLI integration tests, while also improving the maintainability of our test suite.

 ## Issue Analysis